jlahne/r-opus-v2/docs/06-PCA.md

 ### Correlations or (squared) loadings or contributions

-The correlations between the variables and the components are also unfortunately called "*loadings*" (cf. Abdi & Williams 2010 **REF** for more info), but these are distinct (although related, argh) from the "loadings" we discussed as the elements of the $\mathbf Q$ matrix from SVD.
+The correlations between the variables and the components are also unfortunately called "*loadings*" [cf. @abdiPrincipal2010 for more info], but these are distinct (although related, argh) from the "loadings" we discussed as the elements of the $\mathbf Q$ matrix from SVD.

 We could directly calculate these, but we can make use of the `dimdesc()` convenience function